qiaoqiao2323/Convey-emotion/Gesture_and_intention_explanation.md

 Poke:  Jab or prod (someone or something) with one's finger or a sharp object.

-Pat:  Touch quickly with the flat of the hand.
+Pat:  Touch quickly and gently with the flat of the hand.

 Tap:  To hit something gently, and often repeatedly, especially making short, sharp noises